-It has been revealed that the US-based, private sector big pharma giant Gilead is set to charge $3,120 for a basic five-day course of its life-saving drug for Covid-19, Remdesivir.
-They have offered to discount to a mere $2,340 for US government programmes for veterans and defence forces but that price won’t extend to the poor and elderly through the Medicare and Medicaid programmes.
+The US-based, private sector big pharma giant Gilead is set to charge $3,120 for a basic five-day course of Remdesivir.
+The drug is believed to be a potent life-saving drug for Covid-19.
+Generously they offered to discount to a mere $2,340 for programmes for US veterans and defence forces!
+That price however won’t extend to the poor and elderly dependent on Medicare and Medicaid.

-To make matters worse, and in another example of how the rise of nationalism is cutting across the global public health response to Covid-19, the US government under President Trump has bought all Gilead Resdemivir production lines to ensure they go to rich US citizens first.
-Covid victims outside the US will be left dependent on licensed production facilities – many of which are starting from scratch in production of the drug.
+To make matters worse, and in another example of how the rise of nationalism is cutting across the global public health response to Covid-19, the US government under President Trump has bought all Gilead production lines to ensure they go to rich US citizens first.
+Covid victims outside the US will be left dependent on licensed production facilities.
+Many of these production sites are starting from scratch in production of the drug making delays inevitable.

 These moves – part and parcel of how capitalism and mounting imperialist rivalries intersect public health – will put this live-saving medicine out of reach of many, not just in the US but globally.

-That socialist model is not impossible – indeed it is similar to the old British NHS system that Conservative Prime Minister Margaret Thatcher, and those who followed her, dismantled.
+That socialist model is not impossible.
+Just consider the old British NHS system that Tory Prime Minister Margaret Thatcher, and those who followed her, dismantled.

 The private sector is milking the public purse for profit from every conceivable angle.
 Working-class and poor people who need medicines suffer.
 This is the reality of modern-day capitalism.

-Here in Ireland, governments north and south are happy to play their part in the feeding frenzy so long as Big Pharma provides a few tens of thousands of non-unionised and often minimum pay jobs.
+Here in Ireland, governments north and south are happy to play their part in the feeding frenzy.
 We are only a cog in the global wheel.
+So long as Big Pharma provides a few tens of thousands of non union jobs, Dublin and Belfast are happy.

 Big Pharma has its tentacles deep into every government.
-Real change requires the removal of profit from this sector, and all the others like it, with compensation only on the basis of proven need.
+Real change requires the removal of profit from this sector, and all the others like it.
+Compensation should be paid only on the basis of proven need.

-While it might seem at times such far reaching change on a world scale is beyond us, the demand for change in this, as in other areas, is growing and growing globally.
+It might seem at times such far reaching change on a world scale is beyond us.
+And so the demand for change in this, as in other areas, is growing and growing globally.